-This course focuses on the impact of a worldwide information-intensive society on education policy and planning.
+This course focuses on the impact of a worldwide informationintensive society on education policy and planning.
 Students study practical and theoretical issues pertaining to educational technologies.
 The course surveys practical applications for managing organizational information systems and databases.
 From a theoretical perspective, it focuses on using new technologies to serve various pedagogical philosophies and the impact of new technologies on instructional design, teaching, and school reform.

-EIT712 Using Educational Technology to Improve Teaching and Learning in the Math, Science and Language Arts Classroom - 3 credits language arts.
+EIT712 Using Educational Technology to Improve Teaching and Learning in the Math, Science and Language Arts Classroom - 3 credits

+Through discussion, use of the latest hardware and software, participants explore computer based multimedia and communications technologies that enhance classroom instruction.
+This course is geared for PreK-12 teachers to experiment with the tools of the classroom with emphasis on math, science and language arts.
 Software and Internet applications are explored, including best practice applications.
 Focus is on developing technology-based thematic units that integrate theory, practice and standards in the language arts, science, and math classroom.
 Recent developments in technology integration regarding math and language with the No Child Left Behind Act are discussed.